 The original owners left their mark all over this property with handmade elements throughout, a design sensibility the present owners (my daughter Angelica and her partner Lee Backer), continued to implement in the improvements they have made, increasing the property value considerably.

 They have spent the past year investing a lot of time and money in order to show this home in the best possible light, and as you can see, they have certainly succeeded.
-Replacing doors, windows and fixtures, the attention to detail has paid off, giving the house a more streamlined and modern vibe.
+Replacing doors, windows and fixtures using somewhere like marvin windows phoenix, the attention to detail has paid off, giving the house a more streamlined and modern vibe.

 Custom tile work and a bespoke butcher block island made to order by Angelica’s father Sonny Robinson, a talented artist and wood worker (who did a lot of the cabinetry in the late R.C.
 Gorman’s home), make the open plan kitchen a cook’s dream.
 The (hard) wood for the kitchen island was sourced in Arizona.